 In order to practice medicine, you must have a license from the state in which you plan to work.
 The fees for these licenses typically range from $50 – $500 and are renewed every 1-3 years.
 These fees can be expensive, but most employers will reimburse their employees for these costs.

 Professional Societies Coverage

 Medical professionals are encouraged to join professional societies related to their field of practice.
 These societies offer many benefits, including educational opportunities, networking events, and job postings.
 Many employers will reimburse their employees for the cost of membership in these societies.
 Therefore, check if your hiring employer has this listed as one of the benefit packages.

 Drug Enforcement Administration (DEA) Registration Fee

 You must register with the Drug Enforcement Administration (DEA) to prescribe controlled substances.
 The registration fee for this program varies depending on whether you’ll write prescriptions at your office only and how frequently you plan to prescribe drugs to patients at home who are in need.
 Many employers will reimburse their employees for this cost.

-Most employers will provide some form of liability insurance for their employees.
+Most employers will provide some form of professional liability insurance for their employees.
 These policies are meant to protect you from being sued for malpractice.
 For example, if you have liability insurance and you happen to cause an injury to a patient, you’ll be covered and won’t have to face the consequences of your errors.